-As the trimmer is released further, the C lines will lengthen to give a reflex effect.
-This effect will give more speed and more pitch stability at high speed.
-Releasing the trimmer too much gives a less precise feeling in the handling, therefore don't fly with trimmers released more than 2cm from neutral position in strong or turbulent condition.
+As the trimmers are released, the B lines will be relatively longer and it makes wing faster.
+But releasing the trimmers too much results in a less precise feeling of handling, therefore don't fly with trimmers released more than 2cm from neutral position in strong or turbulent conditions.

-All effects of using the trimmer depend on the individual wing loading, the air conditions in which you fly and each pilots' taste.
-Don't neglect the negative effects of trimmer use and spend time to find your ideal trimmer settings.
+All the effects of using the trimmers depend on the wing loading, the aerological conditions in which you fly and the pilot's personal preferences.
+Don't forget the negative effects of trimmer use and find your optimum trimmer setting.